dudupo/OS-HUJI-Course/README.md

 Status
 ----

 The current problem that I am working on Is casting between address ( in their pure state ) and objects.
+It seams like I loose the first fourth bytes. (which was excepted ).

 ![gdb ex2](ex2/firstbug.png)